History of Venezuela: The First Republic

 Some Venezuelans began to grow resistant to colonial control towards the end of the eighteenth century.
 Spain's neglect of its Venezuelan colony contributed to Venezuelan intellectuals' increased zeal for learning.
 The colony had more external sources of information than other more "important" Spanish dependencies, not excluding the viceroyalties, although one should not belabor this point, for only the mantuanos (a Venezuelan name for the white Creole elite) had access to a solid education.
 (Another name for the mantuanos class, grandes cacaos, reflected the source of their wealth.
 To this day, in Venezuela the term can apply to a presumptuous person.)
 The mantuanos showed themselves presumptuous, overbearing, and zealous in affirming their privileges against the pardo (mixed-race) majority of the population.

 The first organized conspiracy against the colonial regime in Venezuela occurred in 1797, organized by Manuel Gual and José María España.
 It took direct inspiration from the French Revolution, but was put down with the collaboration of the "mantuanos" because it promoted radical social changes.

 European events sowed the seeds of Venezuela's declaration of independence.
 The Napoleonic Wars in Europe not only weakened Spain's imperial power but also put Britain (unofficially) on the side of the independence movement.
-In May 1808, Napoleon demanded and received the abdication of Ferdinand VII of Spain and the confirmation of the abdication of Ferdinand's father Charles IV.
+After the signing of the Treaty of Fontainebleau (1807) in May 1808, Napoleon demanded and received the abdication of Ferdinand VII of Spain and the confirmation of the abdication of Ferdinand's father Charles IV.
 Napoleon then appointed as King of Spain his own brother Joseph Bonaparte.
 That marked the beginning of Spain's own War of Independence from French hegemony and partial occupation before the Spanish American wars of independence even began.
-The focal point of Spanish political resistance, the Supreme Central Junta, was formed to govern in the name of Ferdinand.
+The focal point of Spanish political resistance, the Supreme Central Junta, was formed to govern in the name of Ferdinand VII prisoner of Napoleon in Bayonne since May 1808.

 The first major defeat that Napoleonic France suffered occurred at the Battle of Bailén in Andalusia (July 1808).
 Despite this Spanish victory, the French soon regained the initiative and advanced into southern Spain.
 The Spanish government had to retreat to the island redoubt of Cádiz.
 Here, the Supreme Central Junta dissolved itself and set up a five-person regency to handle the affairs of state until the deputies of the Cortes of Cádiz could convene.